tobiasknudsen/deskbooker/README.md

 \* check the network traffic on web.deskbird.app to find the correct values for your user and the desk you want to book.

-Token key can be fetched from the request when you login with SSO:
+TOKEN_KEY can be fetched from the request when you login with SSO:
 ```
 https://identitytoolkit.googleapis.com/v1/accounts:signInWithIdp?key=[TOKEN_KEY]
 ```

-And refresh token is in the response.
+And REFRESH_TOKEN is in the response.

-workspace_id and resource_id is fetched from the request that is made when you book a table.
+WORKSPACE_ID and RESOURCE_ID is fetched from the request that is made when you book a table.

 ## Usage